H. Rider Haggard: Influence

 Psychoanalyst Carl Jung considered Ayesha, the female protagonist of She, to be a manifestation of the anima.
 Her epithet "She Who Must Be Obeyed" is used by British author John Mortimer in his Rumpole of the Bailey series as the lead character's private name for his wife, Hilda, before whom he trembles at home (despite the fact that he is a barrister with some skill in court).
 Haggard's Lost World genre influenced popular American and English pulp writers such as Edgar Rice Burroughs, Robert E. Howard, Talbot Mundy, Philip José Farmer, and Abraham Merritt.
 Allan Quatermain, the adventure hero of eighteen novels and short stories beginning with King Solomon's Mines (1885), was a template for the American character Indiana Jones.
 Quatermain has gained recent popularity thanks to being a main character in The League of Extraordinary Gentlemen comic book series and movie.

 Graham Greene, in an essay about Haggard, stated, "Enchantment is just what this writer exercised; he fixed pictures in our minds that thirty years have been unable to wear away."
 Haggard was praised in 1965 by Roger Lancelyn Green, one of the Oxford Inklings, as a writer of a consistently high level of "literary skill and sheer imaginative power" and a co-originator with Robert Louis Stevenson of the Age of the Story Tellers.

 On race

+Professor Gilles Teulié argues that Haggard’s views on race were ambivalent, and different from the imperialist ones held by most of his contemporaries: “Haggard differs from all the race ideologists of his time as for him Blacks can be better warriors than Saxons, they can be compared to Berserkir, or worthy medieval European knights”.
+Marie-Claude Barbier calls Haggard a “reluctant imperialist”, and notes that, despite being an imperialist, he criticised the empire, showed admiration for the Zulu people and preserved their history.

 Rider Haggard's works have been criticised for their depictions of non-Europeans.
 In his non-fiction book Decolonising the Mind, Kenyan author Ngũgĩ wa Thiong'o refers to Haggard, who he says was one of the canonical authors in primary and secondary school, as one of the "geniuses of racism."
 Author and academic Micere Mugo wrote in 1973 that reading the description of "an old African woman in Rider Haggard's King Solomon's Mines had for a long time made her feel mortal terror whenever she encountered old African women."